 The Priestley Taylor evapo-transpiration method requires the net radiation while the Penman Monteith method requires separate estimates of shortwave and longwave radiation.
-The energy balance snowmelt method requires both shortwave and longwave radiation.
 Shortwave radiation can be represented with the conceptual Bristow Campbell method that utilizes daily maximum and minimum temperature, or the Shapiro method that requires information about the cloud coverage in three layers.
 Longwave radiation can be represented with the conceptual Satterlund method, or an adjunct to the Shapiro method based on the same cloud input data.